OldePSN00b/FartTray/README.md

 PowerShell Prank - Everyone seems to be writing pranks so I worked with GPT to make a PowerShell Prank that remaps A-Z as a fart noise with poop emoji tray icon so you can exit it!
 Replace the icon or fart .wav or filepath to customize it to your pranking needs!
+(I mentally may be 12 but who cares?)